guypursey/Beth/bot-client/README.md

 *Function.* Currently the main function.
 Reads the log, gets the current filter from the `agendaManager`.
 If there is an input from the log to process, then it will be sent with other appropriate parameters to `process`.

-Currently, some sorting then happens [which could potentially happen in the `process` function itself].
-Items marked for deferral will be placed appropriately back in `libraryData`.
+Some sorting then happens so that results with higher `nesting` value are put first (i.e. closer to zero) in the array.
+Those with a true `deferrd` status are prioritised over those of the same nesting value without.

 Currently, only the top response (zero) is used and the `respond` property is pushed to the `postRoom` array.